 The Probation Interview Is Critically Important.

-If you are being interviewed by a probation officer, you will want to make your best impression.
-Your lawyer should be working with you to prepare so that you are in a position to get a favorable recommendation.
+If a probation officer interviews you, you will want to make your best impression.
+Your lawyer should be working with you to prepare so that you can get a favorable recommendation.

-What can I do to get a good recommendation in my PSI or PSIR (Pre-sentence Investigation Report)?
+How can I get a good recommendation in my PSI or PSIR (Presentence Investigation Report)?

 The impression you make at your probation interview can make a massive difference in the sentence ordered by the judge.
-A favorable recommendation can go a long way towards persuading a judge to impose a lenient sentence.
+A favorable recommendation can go a long way toward persuading a judge to impose a lenient sentence.
 An unfavorable recommendation might prompt a judge to be harsher than they might have otherwise been.
+The good news is that with preparation and the benefit of good legal advice, you can make a great impression at the interview and obtain a favorable sentencing recommendation!

 Tips for a Successful Presentence Interview with Probation